scottzyang/color-box/README.md

 # FEW Assessment

 Take this diagnostic if you have previous experience coding in [Javascript].
-If you don’t, or this challenge is way to difficult, that is OKAY.
+If you don’t, or this challenge is way too difficult, that is OKAY.
 We will eventually teach you these skills.
 The diagnostic helps staff gauge your skill level to identify who might place out of the intro level material.
 You will be notified if this placement-out applies to you.
 Skip this diagnostic if the material is way too challenging for you.

 This assessment is to measure your skills and determine whether you should take Web 1.0.
 While it can't test everything, solving the problems here will show that you have requisite knowledge to skip Web 1.0.